i-like-robots/express-request-mock/README.md

 const request = requestMock(subject, options, decorators)
 ```

-The callback will be invoked and a promise returned.
-The promise will _resolve_ either when the response is ended or the fallthrough function called.
+The `requestMock` function returns a promise which will _resolve_ either when the response is ended or the fallthrough function called.
 The promise will _reject_ if either the underlying code throws an error or the fallthrough function is called with an error.

 When the promise is resolved by the response ending it will provide an object with the following keys: